ElTangas/jtag2updi/README.md

 This version allows selection of the MCU running speed, unlike the official release ([Larduino_HSP](https://github.com/LGTMCU/Larduino_HSP))

 <b>Note:</b>
-The following pins are used for UPDI communication on common Arduino boards:
+By default, the following pins are used for UPDI communication on common Arduino boards:
 - Arduino Mega (1280/2560): PD3 -> Digital Pin 18
 - Arduino (328P): PD6 -> Digital Pin 6